statnett/kafka-ops-julie/docs/futures/define-custom-roles.rst

             offsetSyncTopic: "mm2-offset-syncs.test-mm.internal"
             checkpointsTopic: "test-mm.checkpoints.internal"

-Somewhat viable alternative to this would be to use special_topics, but they limit to topic and producer/consumer acl:s and don't allow PREFIX type permissions.
+Somewhat viable alternative to this would be to use special_topics, but they limit to topic and producer/consumer ACLs and don't allow PREFIX type permissions.